NaClts/CLI-UNO/README.md

 - Play against computer opponents.
 - Interactive command-line interface. //change if this is not true
 - Special action cards: Draw 2, Reverse, Skip, and Wild cards(Wild and Wild Draw 4).
-- The first card is randomly gernerated for the equality.
+- The first card is randomly gernerated for the equality.(Generation of random game sets or events)
-- Array data structure is used for storing game status ///////////////////////////////fixed more specifically
+- Array data structure is used for storing game status. ///////////////////////////////fixed more specifically
-- Dynamic memory allocation is used for storing player's cards
+- Dynamic memory allocation is used for storing player's cards (Dynamic Memory Management)
-- File I/O mechanism for storing or loading game status
+- File I/O mechanism for storing or loading game status.(File Input/Output)
+- Each critical function (e.g. AI behavior, card effect, etc) is stored in different files rather than main program (Program codes in multiple files)
+- Each functions and variable used are in proper name style with correct indentation (Proper indentation and naming style)
+- Each blocks or lines of code includes explanation for its role (In-code documentation)

-## Installation
+## Compliation & Installation
 1. Clone the repository: 'add github link here'
 2. Navigate to the project directory: `cd uno-game`
 3. Compile the source code: `gcc uno.c -o uno`